 Lots here, enjoy!

-- They should be baked uniform in size and thickness so use level spoonfuls for drop cookies, a sharp thin bladed knife for slicing refrigerator rolls.
+- They should be uniform in size and thickness so use level spoonfuls for drop cookies, a sharp thin bladed knife for slicing refrigerator rolls.

 - When trying a new recipe, it is helpful to bake a test sample first to see how much it spreads.
 If it spreads too much try chilling the dough or adding a little more flour to the dough.